bens4lsu/theskinny-publish/Content/blog2/stuffed-animals.md

 How Softy ended up with my grown sister in a house in a city that I've rarely visited and never lived near is anyone's guess.
 And most of my stuffed animals' whereabouts are unknown.
 I did a quick census.

-<b>Hardy, small white rabbit</b>:  destroyed by a (real) dog or cat many, many, many years ago.
+**Hardy, small white rabbit**:  destroyed by a (real) dog or cat many, many, many years ago.

-<b>Elephant whose name I forget</b>:  The stuffed elephant was really more of a throw pillow than a stuffed animal.
+**Elephant whose name I forget**:  The stuffed elephant was really more of a throw pillow than a stuffed animal.
 While Hardy and Softy were minor characters in our dramas, the elephant took no part at all.
 He was a fake stuffed throw pillow even to my other stuffed animals.
 His (because none of my stuffed animals were ever female) whereabouts are unknown.
 But who cares?

-<b>Alpo, green dog with black ears</b>:  Alpo stayed with my grandparents while they were alive, and then he joined the rest of us wherever we were living at the time.
+**Alpo, green dog with black ears**:  Alpo stayed with my grandparents while they were alive, and then he joined the rest of us wherever we were living at the time.
 He was a good one.
 Whereabouts also unknown.

-<b>Honkey, sock monkey</b>:  Honkey was second in seniority and was a part of any adventure that included stuffed animals.
+**Honkey, sock monkey**:  Honkey was second in seniority and was a part of any adventure that included stuffed animals.
 Again, his current whereabouts are unknown.

-<b>A-a, bear</b>:  First, the pronunciation.
+**A-a, bear**:  First, the pronunciation.
 "A-a" is like the very first sound in the word "ostrich," said very short and quickly, and repeated twice.
 Try it out loud.

 A-a was my first stuffed animal, and perhaps my first toy at all.
 I of course have no memory of the time before A-a.
 He was my chief general and most common sidekick.
 He looked like just a plain brown teddy bear.